infinitum-tech/clarify-ui/README.md

 # Clarify UI #
 A set of javascript and CSS libraries for simplifying UI design.

-Clarify UI has three components for interactions: a menu, a modal box, and a confirmation dialog.
+Clarify UI has three components for interactions: a menu, a modal box, a disabled class, and a confirmation dialog.
 Each of the components is controlled by a javascript function.

 Clarify UI also has support for dark and light themes by including the appropriate CSS file.